 - Bare Your Midriff: Her outfit exposes her bellybutton.

-- Bond Villain Stupidity: Suffers from this occasionally.
-At one point in the first game, she actually manages to get Shantae Bound and Gagged at one point and completely at her mercy, but instead of just shooting her or cutting her head off, leaves Shantae alone (who a few seconds later easily escapes from the ropes).
-At another point, she manages to trick Shantae into falling through a Trap Door into a... battle with an unwieldy, inert giant robot that Shantae easily defeats instead of say, a furnace, gas chamber, spike pit, or any other trap that would been actually fatal.
+- Bond Villain Stupidity: At one point in the first game, she actually manages to get Shantae Bound and Gagged and completely at her mercy, but instead of just killing her, she leaves Shantae alone (who a few seconds later easily escapes from the ropes).
+At another point, Risky manages to trick Shantae into falling through a Trap Door...
+Into a battle with an unwieldy, inert giant robot that Shantae easily defeats instead of say, any other trap that would been actually fatal.
 Heck, Risky could have easily won right then and there if she hadn't put a conveniently placed floating platform right under the place where Shantae lands when the floor under the platform has the ability to instantly kill her.

 - Brought Down to Normal: After the events of Risky's Revenge, she's lost all her gear that she "inherited" from Pirate Master, and can no longer defend herself as such.
 By the end of Pirate's Curse, however, she's been restored to her usual status and equipment.

-- Character Development: Over the course of the first game, Risky goes from considering Shantae beneath her to outright hating her by its end, and it's that hatred that motivates her in the second game...but ultimately backfires on her and forces her to come to Shantae for help.
-By the end of Pirate's Curse, even though they developed some odd form of friendship, Risky ultimately decides she loves being a pirate and won't give it up.
-However, her last scene with Shantae most definitely shows that most of their mutual animosity is gone, and perhaps they only remain enemies due to their stations.
+- Character Development: Over the course of the first game, Risky goes from considering Shantae beneath her to outright hating her by its end, and it's that hatred that motivates her in the second game... but ultimately backfires on her and forces her to come to Shantae for help.
+By the end of Pirate's Curse, even though they developed some odd respect for one another, Risky ultimately decides she loves being a pirate and won't give it up.
+However, her last scene with Shantae shows that most of their mutual animosity is gone, and they only remain enemies due to their occupations.

 - Clothing Damage: In the first game after the boss battle, one of her pant legs is torn exposing her leg.
 Happens again after an implied torture session from the Pirate Master.